 Automate your WP updates

-Hopefully, you should have got a settled idea on how to update WordPress website.
+Hopefully, you should have got a settled idea on how to update the WordPress website.
 However, equally important is to automate your WP updates by introducing fresh themes and plugins to ensure better compatibility with the latest versions.
-For example, if you own a business site, several plugins are simply must have to give it a widespread recognition among potential visitors.
+For example, if you own a business site, several plugins are simply must have to give it widespread recognition among potential visitors.
 Prominent of these include:

 - OptinMonster – For conversion rate optimization